Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Quantum description of molecular modulation

-In Ref.~\cite{Tyumenev2022}, the excitation of molecular coherence, that manifests itself as a synchronous oscillation of the gaseous core (see Fig.~\ref{fig2}), was achieved using nanosecond-long pump pulses with 115 \textmu J energy.
-This means that the initial state of the pump can be considered as a coherent state with $\alpha_{P} \approx 2.48\times10^{7}$, enabling a few approximations that simplify Eq.~\eqref{H_eff}.
+The excitation of molecular coherence manifests itself as a synchronous oscillation of the gaseous core.
+This is shown in Fig.~\ref{fig2}, where the molecules are depicted equidistantly along a longitudinal axis with the same orientation for illustrative purposes, whereas in reality the gas fills the whole interior of the fiber and the molecules are randomly oriented.
+In this regard, the interaction will be more significant with the percentage of molecules aligned with the linearly polarized fields, which is already taken into account in the coupling constants obtained phenomenologically (see supplementary material).
+In Ref.~\onlinecite{Tyumenev2022}, the molecular coherence was generated by a nanosecond pump pulse with an energy of 115 \textmu J. This means that the initial state of the pump can be considered as a coherent state with $\alpha_{P} \approx 2.48\times10^{7}$, enabling a few approximations that simplify Eq.~\eqref{H_eff}.

-Firstly, the annihilation of pump photons leads to the generation of intense laser radiation in the Stokes mode along the fiber length~\cite{Benabid2002}.
-Therefore, we may consider a semiclassical approximation, replacing the operators in both the pump and the Stokes modes by classical variables $a_{P}\rightarrow\alpha_{P}$ and $a_{S}\rightarrow\alpha_{S}$ in Eq.~\eqref{H_eff}.
-Additionally, since the majority of molecules remain in their ground state, the population of the anti-Stokes mode is usually negligible in this process, so we will discard it in our treatment.
+Firstly, the annihilation of pump photons leads to the generation of intense laser radiation at the down-shifted Stokes frequency along the fiber length~\cite{Benabid2002}.
+Therefore, we may consider a semiclassical approximation, replacing the operators in both pump and Stokes frequencies by classical variables $a_{P}\rightarrow\alpha_{P}$ and $a_{S}\rightarrow\alpha_{S}$ in Eq.~\eqref{H_eff}.
+Additionally, since the majority of molecules remain in their ground state, the photon population of the anti-Stokes frequency is usually negligible in this process, allowing us to discard it in our analysis.
 Finally, we consider that the Stark shifts are also negligible, $\Delta_{P}^{\pm}=\Delta_{S}^{\pm}\approx0$.
 Before performing the semiclassical approximation, in order to avoid oscillations with $\Omega$ in the expectation values, we transform the Hamiltonian into an interaction picture with respect to $\Omega J_{z} + \omega_{P}a_{P}^{\dagger}a_{P} + \omega_{S}a_{S}^{\dagger}a_{S}$, obtaining

-By evolving the initial state of the molecules $\left | {\bf \frac{N}{2}},-\frac{N}{2}+n\right\rangle$, which corresponds to all molecules in the ground state, under this Hamiltonian for a time $t$, we find the state in the interaction picture \cite{SM}
+By evolving the initial state of the molecules $\left | {\bf \frac{N}{2}},-\frac{N}{2}\right\rangle$, which corresponds to all molecules in the ground state, under this Hamiltonian for a time $t$, we find the state in the interaction picture